cicerocamargo/CombineIntro/README.md

 This is a living document, so I'll be updating it as I progress with the next concepts and refactors.

-You can start watching the repo and follow me on [twitter](https://twitter.com/cicerocamargo) for updates.
+You can start watching the repo and follow me on [Twitter](https://twitter.com/cicerocamargo) or [LinkedIn](https://www.linkedin.com/in/cicerocamargo/) to be notified about updates.

 If you have suggestions, corrections, etc., feel free to open a Pull Request or send me a message.